Meet the Assumption University Faculty

 Julie Leblanc, Director of Student Accessibility Services

-Professor Leblanc serves as the Director of Student Accessibility Services at Assumption College and has been working and teaching in higher education since 1990.
+Professor Leblanc serves as the Director of Student Accessibility Services at Assumption University and has been working and teaching in higher education since 1990.

 Human Services and Alcohol and Substance Abuse